 Fax: (415) 338-1168

 Undergrad & Grad Forms

 BECA Course Descriptions

 About Broadcast and Electronic Communication Arts:

-The Creative Arts building, is home to one of the largest radio and television production facilities in Northern California with three color television studios, a music recording studio, a radio station, video and audio post-production labs, an on-line lab, and equipped with state-of-the-art digital cameras.
+The Creative Arts building is also home to one of the largest radio and television production facilities in Northern California.
+It features three color television studios, a music recording studio, a radio station, video and audio post-production labs, an on-line lab, and is equipped with state of the art digital cameras.

 Talent nurtured at SF State has gone on to entertain, inspire, and inform worldwide, garnering Emmy, Oscar, Tony, Drama Desk, Golden Globe, Grammy, Peabody and Theatre World awards.